How to scale your agency without having to hire more staff

 Easier said than done.

-I spent almost seven months and tens of thousands of dollars (money I really didn’t have), trying to crack a system to generating leads.
+I spent almost seven months and tens of thousands of dollars (money I really didn’t have), trying to crack a system to generate leads.
 My failure to achieve this started to manifest itself into imposter syndrome – for who was I to offer Facebook advertising services if I couldn’t even do it for myself!!

 It was on my final attempt (thanks universe) when things “cracked”.
 I woke up the next morning with three leads booked into my calendar and nearly choked!